 How do you keep track of some 8,500 cows efficiently on a ranch as big as 500,000 soccer fields?
-Start-up mOOvement came up with an answer: a track & trace system for cows.
+Start-up mOOvement came up with the answer: a smart ear tag with gps for tracking cattle.

 MOOvement began in the fall of 2016 as the brainchild of four Rabobank colleagues: Ciska van den Berg, Marlies de Kock, Pieter Vogels, and Roel van de Ven.
 They devised a way to make livestock farms in Kenya financially viable: by tagging cows with a GPS tracking chip.